 They say that money can’t buy happiness, but how true is that?
-The United Nations Sustainable Development Solutions Network (UNSDSN) issued its annual World Happiness Report for 2018 on March 14, and the United States came in at No. 18 despite its recent economic progress.
+The United Nations Sustainable Development Solutions Network (UNSDSN) issued its annual World Happiness Report for 2018 last March, and the United States came in at No. 18 despite its recent economic progress.

 That’s why a recent GOBankingRates analysis digs into the relative economic strengths of each of the 15 happiest countries in the world and compares them with the United States.
 The analysis found that there is one thing the five happiest countries have in common: higher incomes, based on figures from Trading Economics.